Essential Tremor Disorder

 - Tremors don’t affect both sides of your body in the same way.

-Here are different signs of essential tremor:
+Here are signs of essential tremor:

 - Tremors that are most obvious in your hands